zachwieja/2LiftStudios/README.md

 In _Frequency_ mode, previous outcomes do affect subsequent outcomes.
 This is similar to drawing cards from a draw pile.
 When a card is drawn, it is placed in a discard pile.
 Once all cards are drawn and discarded, the draw pile is refreshed.
 In the sample above, if we randomly generate a 3, the probability of generating another 3 changes from 3 in 10, to 2 in 9.
 In this mode, the length of a sequence is equal to the sum of the weights.

 ### Clock
-_OFFSET_ values are generated Whenever the combined _CLOCK_ input and _MANUAL_ clock button generate a leading edge - when the previous state was off/low for both, and at least one of them is now high.
+_OFFSET_ values are generated whenever the combined _CLOCK_ input and _MANUAL_ clock button generate a leading edge - when the previous state was off/low for both, and at least one of them is now high.

 ### Offset
 _OFFSET_ values can be set in the range [-10V ..
 10V].
 They are typically set to voltages representing pitch, but can be set to any voltage and used to probabalistically drive scenes and other module parameters.
 For any given _CLOCK_, the light next to the chosen _OFFSET_ value is illuminated.